Roger-luo/Expronicon.jl/docs/page/intro/adts/pattern-matching.md

 1
 ```

-the annoymous fields can only be matched using positional pattern matching:
+the anonymous fields can only be matched using positional pattern matching:

 ```julia
 julia> @match Message.Write("hello") begin